SmingHub/Sming/Sming/building.rst

 selective inclusion in a project, for easy sharing and reuse:

 -  **Shared Library** with associated header files
--  **App Code** Source files to be compiled directly into the user’s project
+-  **App Code** Source files to be compiled directly into the user's project
 -  **Header files** without any associated source or library
 -  **Build targets** to perform specific actions, such as flashing